Contact 3-manifolds, holomorphic curves and intersection theory: Some examples of symplectic -manifolds

 \begin{exercise} Show that if $\pi : M \to \Sigma$ is a Lefschetz fibration and $p \in M \setminus M\crit$, then there exist complex local coordinates $(z_1,z_2)$ for a neighborhood of $p$ in~$M$ and $z$ for a neighborhood of $\pi(p)$ in~$\Sigma$, both compatible with the orientations, such that $\pi$ takes the form $\pi(z_1,z_2) = z_1$ near~$p$. \end{exercise} \begin{exercise} Suppose $\pi : M \to \Sigma$ is a Lefschetz fibration, and $\widehat{M}$ is obtained by blowing up $M$ at a point $p \in M \setminus M\crit$, using a complex coordinate chart as in Exercise~\ref{EX:LefschetzRegular}.
 Then if $\Phi : \widehat{M} \to M$ denotes the induced projection map, show that $\pi \circ \Phi : \widehat{M} \to \Sigma$ is a Lefschetz fibration, having one more critical point than $\pi : M \to \Sigma$ and containing the exceptional sphere $\Phi^{-1}(p)$ as an irreducible component of a singular fibre. \end{exercise}

-\begin{exercise} Prove that the sphere $S \subset \widehat{M}$ created by blowing up $M$ at a point satisfies \eqref{eqn:exceptional}. \textsl{Hint: you only need to know the first Chern number of the tautological line bundle.} \end{exercise} \begin{exercise} Prove that if $\widehat{M}$ is constructed by blowing up $M$ at a point, then $\widehat{M}$ is diffeomorphic to the connected sum $M \# \overline{\CP^2}$, where the line over $\CP^2$ indicates that it carries the opposite of its canonical orientation (determined by the complex structure of $\CP^2$). \end{exercise}
+\begin{exercise} Prove that the sphere $S \subset \widehat{M}$ created by blowing up $M$ at a point satisfies \eqref{eqn:exceptional}. \textsl{Hint: You only need to know the first Chern number of the tautological line bundle.} \end{exercise} \begin{exercise} Prove that if $\widehat{M}$ is constructed by blowing up $M$ at a point, then $\widehat{M}$ is diffeomorphic to the connected sum $M \# \overline{\CP^2}$, where the line over $\CP^2$ indicates that it carries the opposite of its canonical orientation (determined by the complex structure of $\CP^2$). \textsl{Hint: Present $\CP^2$ as the union of $\CC^2$ with a ``sphere at infinity'' $\CP^1 \subset \CP^2$.
+What does a tubular neighborhood of $\CP^1$ in $\CP^2$ look like, and what changes if you reverse the orientation?} \end{exercise}

 It is easy to prove from the above description of the blowup that if $M$ is a complex manifold, $\widehat{M}$ inherits a canonical complex structure.
-What is somewhat less obvious, but nonetheless true and hopefully not so surprising by this point, is that if $(M,\omega)$ is symplectic, then $\widehat{M}$ also inherits a symplectic form $\hat{\omega}$ that is canonical up to smooth deformation through symplectic forms (see \cite{McDuffSalamon:ST}).
-In this case, the resulting exceptional sphere is a symplectic submanifold of $(\widehat{M},\hat{\omega})$.
+What is somewhat less obvious, but nonetheless true and hopefully not so surprising by this point, is that if $(M,\omega)$ is symplectic, then $\widehat{M}$ also inherits a symplectic form $\widehat{\omega}$ that is canonical up to smooth deformation through symplectic forms (see \cite{McDuffSalamon:ST3} or \cite{Wendl:rationalRuled}*{\S 3.2}).
+In this case, the resulting exceptional sphere is a symplectic submanifold of $(\widehat{M},\widehat{\omega})$.
 Conversely, if $(M,\omega)$ is any symplectic $4$-manifold containing a symplectically embedded exceptional sphere $S \subset M$, then one can reverse the above operation and show that $(M,\omega)$ is the symplectic blowup of another symplectic manifold $(M_0,\omega_0)$, with the resulting projection $\Phi : M \to M_0$ collapsing $S$ to a point.
 We say that a symplectic $4$-manifold is \defin{minimal} if it contains no symplectically embedded exceptional spheres, which means it is not the blowup of any other symplectic manifold.
 McDuff \cite{McDuff:rationalRuled} proved:

 \begin{thm}[McDuff \cite{McDuff:rationalRuled}] If $(M,\omega)$ is a closed symplectic $4$-manifold with a maximal collection of pairwise disjoint exceptional spheres $E_1,\ldots,E_N \subset (M,\omega)$, then the symplectic manifold obtained from $(M,\omega)$ by ``blowing down'' along $E_1,\ldots,E_N$ is minimal. \end{thm}